leejoramo/UUCGV/UUCGV ByLaws.md

 The Minister shall be responsible for:

-1. worship services in collaboration with the TLC and Worship Team
+1. Worship services in collaboration with the TLC and Worship Team
-2. assisting in the development and implementation of the Religious Education program for youth and adults in collaboration with the TLC, Religious Education Team and Religious Education Staff.
+2. Assisting in the development and implementation of the Religious Education program for youth and adults in collaboration with the TLC, Religious Education Team and Religious Education Staff.
-3. providing pastoral care to members as needed
+3. Providing pastoral care to members as needed
 4. Collaboration with the Care Team
-4. conduction of ordinance of dedication, union and marriage ceremonies
+4. Conduction of ordinance of dedication, union and marriage ceremonies
-5. funeral and memorial services
+5. Funeral and memorial services
-6. such other religious observances as she or he may deem suitable
+6. Such other religious observances as she or he may deem suitable
-7. attending and reporting at the monthly Board, TLC and COM meetings
+7. Attending and reporting at the regular Board, TLC and COM meetings
-8. make a report to the Congregation at the annual congregational meeting.
+8. Make a report to the Congregation at the annual congregational meeting.

 ### Section D: Committee Membership

 The Minister shall be a non-voting ex-officio member of the Board, the TLC and all Standing or Ad-Hoc Teams.
 The Minister shall participate in the TLC's calendar planning sessions.
-Shall bring to the attention of the Board, TLC and COM all matters which seem pertinent to the general welfare of the congregation and shall make recommendations as seem proper.
+Shall bring to the attention of the Board, TLC, COM and other teams all matters which seem pertinent to the general welfare of the congregation and shall make recommendations as seem proper.
 However, the decision in matters of policy and procedure shall remain with the Board.

-> Lee: Comment: need to better define role with COM

 ### Section E: Freedom of Expression